timoh6/timoh6.github.com/_posts/2015-05-07-Rate-limiting-web-application-login-attempts.md

 * Attacks against multiple targets from a single source
 * Attacks against multiple targets from multiple sources

-As we shouldn't underestimate the adversary, we can focus on the "multiple source" threats.
+It is difficult to act against adversary who tries a few "most common passwords" from many different sources against every account on the system, but we can focus especially on the "multiple source against single account" and "single source" threats.

 If we assume the adversary can mount the login attempts from, say, thousands of unique IP addresses and we do not want to lock the target account (permanently), we must make sure it takes as long as possible to try all the candidate passwords the adversary holds.
 And we want to do this in such a manner which does not consume endlessly our login server resources (recall rate-limiting with `sleep()` PHP function).